Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

-Since I know how busy most business owners are, this chapter assumes you’re working with a professional web designer and looking for simple steps to get started.
+Since I know how busy most business owners are, this chapter assumes you’re working with a professional website designer and looking for simple steps to get started.

 Don’t have time to read?
 Watch this short video summary for the highlights: